eapost/Motorcycles-Ads/README.md

 -	You may work on any programming language of your choice.
 Code samples are provided in R but the choice of language is up to you.
 -	The dataset is in JSON format.
 It needs cleaning.
 You don’t need to follow the guidelines provided below.
 You may do the cleaning any way you like.
 -	In your deliverable, you should include (along with your code) a report justifying the steps you took in order to perform the tasks.
 The report should be VERY brief.
--	ONE deliverable per team.
-The names of the members of each team along with their AM should be included in the first page of the report.
 -	Your code should be fully commented.

 # TASKS